gigantocypris/torchBragg/NOTES.md

 dials.image_viewer idx-0155_integrated.refl idx-0155_integrated.expt

 Merging results are in:
-14297594/out (why does merging output .refl files? aggregates data about all the spots)
+14297594/out (why does merging output .refl files? aggregates data about all the spots. pixel values appear to be missing)